ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 ### What I've Started Doing Differently

-From my architect background, I'm used to thinking about system failures.
+As an architect, I'm used to thinking about system failures.
 But AI bias?
 That was completely new territory.
 Here's what I've learned:

 **Question everything during model reviews.** When data scientists present results, I now ask: "Who does this work well for?
 Who does it fail?"
 These conversations are uncomfortable but necessary.